-Writing and selling your first eBook is an essential step toward building up your online income.
-Not only do eBooks help you ramp up your authority and influence, but they can also create the beginning of what could become a strong passive income stream.
+Learning how to write your first book is an essential step toward building up your online income.
+Not only can eBooks help you ramp up your authority and influence, but they can also create the beginning of what could become a strong passive income stream.

 So, whether you want to leave your 9-5 or simply monetize your website with digital products on the side, deciding to sell eBooks as part of your strategy can be a smart way to leverage your knowledge, time and energy.

 From brainstorming, organizing, and publishing your book, there are a few key strategies you should consider when writing your first book and selling your first eBook.